What do Miranda Rights really apply to in Fort Lauderdale, Florida? South Florida Criminal Defense Attorney Explains

-Miranda Rights refer to your right to remain silent and your right to an attorney.
+Miranda Rights refer to your constitutional right to remain silent and your right to an attorney.

 When police 'Mirandize,’ or give the Miranda Warning to someone, the typical wording used is: